viewstools/docs/README.md

 # Views
 **An effective framework for creating production quality interfaces**

-Views is a simplified language to describe user interfaces (UI) and their interactions (UX).
+Views is a simplified language to define and build user interfaces.
-This is what it looks like:
+View syntax is clean, intuitive, and functional.
+Here's a sample:

 ```
 Text